astutus/olimp.run/src/content/post/training-maturity-2025.md

 ## 🧠 A Shift in Thinking

-2025 has been the first year I truly began to **train mądrze** — wisely.
+2025 has been the first year I truly began to **train wisely**.
 Not just run, not just follow plans, not just fight through discomfort.
 But think.

 In past years (especially 2023–2024), I relied on **ambition, grit, and raw willpower**.
 My mentality was: *“Push harder.
 If it hurts, it means I’m doing something right.”* I chased personal bests with sheer force, thinking that high heart rate, suffering, and depletion were markers of growth.